paholg/babys-first-proc-macro/src/lib.md

 given `#[subenum(Foo, Bar)]`, this would be an iterator over `Foo` and `Bar`.
-These are [`Path`](https://docs.rs/syn/latest/syn/struct.Path.html)s, though for use they should really be `Ident`s.
+These are [`Path`](https://docs.rs/syn/latest/syn/struct.Path.html)s, though for our use they need to be `Ident`s.
 ```rust
             .map(|meta| match meta {
                 syn::Meta::Path(path) => path,